Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 CHALLENGE: Printing designs onto T-shirts can be harmful to the environment due to the inks and chemicals used in the process.

-The inks we’re printing our designs with are water-based NeoPigment™, so they are free of heavy metals, formaldehyde and Alkylphenol Ethoxylates (APE), making them non-hazardous, non-toxic and biodegradable.
+The inks we’re printing our designs with are water-based NeoPigment™.
+They keep our designs looking bright and colourful, whilst also being free of heavy metals, formaldehyde and Alkylphenol Ethoxylates (APE), making them non-hazardous, non-toxic and biodegradable.

 CHALLENGE: Many factories that produce clothing offer low wages and poor working conditions.